 Please mail me your additions and suggestions at:

-This Summer night I may be getting tied up, but I am thinking about getting
+This Winter afternoon I may be working hard, but I am thinking about getting

 Movies and films that straitjackets appear.